Phinca Hapa blanco

 The other grapes (Garnacha Blanca, Malvasia) are sourced from their Estate vineyard near the winery.

 Appellation : DOCa Rioja (sub-region: Rioja Alavesa)

 Varieties : 82% Viura, 12% Garnacha Blanca, 6% Malvasia.

 Harvest and Production : This artisanal wine is hand harvested in 10 kilo cases following a rigorous selection in the vineyard.
-Once in the winery, the grapes are crushed, placed in a concrete tank to undergo spontaneous fermentation on the skins for 2 months.
+Full clusters are spontaneously fermented in concrete vats with indigenous yeasts for 2 months.
+The carbonic maceration leads to a slow fermentation lasting close to 6 weeks.
 The wine is then pressed and placed in 600L French foudres for 1 year.

 - Phinca Hapa is an exciting new project run by American Melanie Hickman, who is the partner of David Sampedro.
 This is an orange wine made with skin contact from an old vine parcel of Viura and Malvasía planted high above the village of Elvillar.
 Complex and challenging, it has lovely quince, orange marmalade and black tea notes.
 Drink 2018-21

 92/100 Tim Atkin, Rioja Report 2018